Model identification for ARMA time series through convolutional neural networks: Introduction

-Artificial intelligence methods such as genetic algorithms; see \cite{Ong2005}, \cite{Palaniappan2006}, \cite{Abo-Hammour2011} and \cite{Calster2017}, and artificial neural networks; see \cite{Lee1991}, \cite{Jhee1992}, \cite{LeeJhee1994}, \cite{LeeOh1996}, \cite{Chenoweth2000} and \cite{AlQawasmi2010}, are other paradigms in model identification.
+Artificial intelligence methods such as genetic algorithms (see \cite{Ong2005}, \cite{Palaniappan2006}, \cite{Abo-Hammour2012} and \cite{VanCalster2017}) and artificial neural networks (see \cite{Lee1991}, \cite{Jhee1992}, \cite{LeeJhee1994}, \cite{LeeOh1996}, \cite{Chenoweth2000}, \cite{AlQawasmi2010} and \cite{Jami'in2018}) are other paradigms in model identification.
 There are common features amongst the methodologies of these artificial neural networks studies, namely limiting the range of ARMA orders, limiting the length of time series and the need for pre-processing of time series.
-Firstly, the range of ARMA orders in these neural networks papers is typically small, for example, \cite{Chenoweth2000} evaluated orders up to 2 and \cite{LeeOh1996} evaluated orders up to 5. \cite{LeeOh1996} explained that most time series in the real world falls within ARMA(5,5) model.
-Secondly, the length of time series can vary substantially. \cite{Chenoweth2000} used time series of length 100 and 3,000 while \cite{AlQawasmi2010} used length 1,500. \cite{Chenoweth2000} reasoned that the longer length was chosen to examine an upper limit in accuracy of identification because estimation errors were expected to be minimal for time series of such long length while the shorter length was more representative of real economic data.
+Firstly, the range of ARMA orders in these neural networks papers is typically small; for example, \cite{Chenoweth2000} evaluated orders up to 2 and \cite{LeeOh1996} evaluated orders up to 5. \cite{LeeOh1996} justified that most time series in the real world falls within ARMA(5,5) model.
+Secondly, the length of time series can vary substantially. \cite{Chenoweth2000} used time series of length 100 and 3,000 while \cite{Jami'in2018} used length 500 and \cite{AlQawasmi2010} used length 1,500. \cite{Chenoweth2000} reasoned that the longer length was chosen to examine an upper limit in accuracy of identification because estimation errors were expected to be minimal for time series of such long length while the shorter length was more representative of real economic data.
 Thirdly, it is notable that raw time series data are not used directly as inputs in their unprocessed form.
-Instead, statistical properties or features of time series are used as inputs. \cite{AlQawasmi2010} used special covariance matrix of MEV criterion as input and \cite{Jhee1992}, \cite{LeeJhee1994} and \cite{Chenoweth2000} used extended sample autocorrelation function (ESACF) as inputs.
+Instead, statistical properties or features of time series are used as inputs. \cite{Jami'in2018} used residual error of a recursive least square error algorithm, \cite{AlQawasmi2010} used the special covariance matrix of the MEV criterion as input and \cite{Jhee1992}, \cite{LeeJhee1994} and \cite{Chenoweth2000} used the extended sample autocorrelation function (ESACF) as input.
 Most papers reckoned that there are promises in using neural networks, and identifications are reasonably accurate but additional work is required for improvement.

 In recent years, neural networks have received an increased amount of attention, in particular after \cite{Krizhevsky2012} introduced a convolutional neural network (CNN) architecture, called \emph{AlexNet}, which had won the \emph{ImageNet Large Scale Visual Recognition Challenge} in 2012 and dramatically improved the state-of-the-art of visual recognition and object detection; see the survey by \cite{LeCun2015}.
 Although the key ideas of the neural network has already been introduced by \cite{LeCun1990}, only advancements in computing power and availability of large data sets have enabled such deep CNN architectures to be built and trained efficiently.
 Many embellishments of the original architecture have been proposed since; particularly important has been the introduction of so-called \emph{skip connections} by \cite{He2015}, which allowed their architecture \emph{ResNet} to win the ImageNet competition in 2015.